 Join the team at a progressive, mission-driven organization dedicated to preparing leaders who transform the world.

-United Theological Seminary of the Twin Cities invites applications for a tenure-track position: Assistant/Associate Professor and Program Director for Interreligious Chaplaincy.
-Responsibilities include: teaching four courses per academic year at the graduate (seminary) level along with some administrative oversight (curriculum, quality control of program, and engagement with administrative staff around student recruitment and retention).
-Regular faculty expectations also include engaging in scholarly activity (research, conferences, publications), advising students (especially advising chaplaincy students toward vocational readiness for chaplaincy work), and serving on seminary committees.
+United Theological Seminary of the Twin Cities invites applications for a new endowed tenure-track position: Assistant/Associate Professor of World Religions and Intercultural Studies.
+Responsibilities include: teaching five courses per academic year at the graduate (seminary) level.
+Regular faculty expectations include engaging in scholarly activity (research, conferences, publications), advising students, and serving on seminary committees.

-Please send a cover letter, CV and 3 letters of reference (should be submitted directly from references) to firstname.lastname@example.org.
-Review of applications will commence on January 13, 2020 and will be accepted until the position has been filled.
+Please send a cover letter, CV, and three letters of reference (should be submitted directly from references) to email@example.com.
+Review of applications will commence on October 15, 2021 and will be accepted until the position has been filled.

 United is committed to the principle of equal employment opportunity.
 It is the seminary’s policy to make employment decisions in a manner that will further this principle and comply with all applicable laws and regulations.
 Therefore, as required by applicable federal, state or local laws, the seminary’s decisions about recruiting, hiring, training, promotions, compensation, benefits and all similar employment decisions will be made without regard to race, creed, color, religion, sex, national origin, age, marital status, sexual orientation, disability, status with regard to public assistance, membership or activity in a local commission, or any other class status protected by applicable local, state or federal laws.